22 Hiking Safety Tips Every Hiker Should Know

 REI offers a number of navigation classes and events, both out in the backcountry and in the store.
 Knowing how to read a topographic map is an important skill, plus it’s really interesting being able to get a lay of the land by looking at a map.

+You may be tempted to use a hiking app on your phone for navigation.
 For shorter, well-marked trails, using your phone is reasonable.
 I like being able to track my progress in an app as I hike to make sure I’m moving quickly enough.
 However, if you rely on your phone, make sure your phone is fully charged, be prepared to not have service, and consider bringing a portable power bank as a backup.

 Garmin Fenix Watch